wikitongues/DEPRECATED-poly-v1/README.md

 # Wikitongues Poly Prototype (DEPRECATED)

-#NOTE:
-This implementation is deprecated.
+##This implementation is deprecated.
 The project has moved to https://github.com/wikitongues/poly

 ###Poly makes crowdsourcing translation dictionaries in any language easy and familiar.